arduino/docs-content/content/hardware/09.kits/maker/nesso-n1/tutorials/user-manual/content.md

 The Nesso N1's 802.15.4 radio allows it to act as a **Zigbee® End Device**, enabling it to join existing Zigbee® mesh networks.
 This is ideal for creating low-power devices like sensors or light controllers that integrate with popular smart home hubs.

-To compile this example, you must configure the following settings in the Arduino IDE:
+To run this example, you must configure the following settings in the Arduino IDE:
 - Install the **Arduino_Nesso_N1** library via the Library Manager.
 - Navigate to **Tools > Zigbee Mode** and select **End device**.
 - Navigate to **Tools > Partition Scheme** and select **Zigbee SPIFF 4MB**.